-We define 5 categories of undirected primitives which make 11 types of directed primitives for the vector field V, and they are shown in Fig. 3.
+These curves are undirected and represent the noticeable structures such as the discontinuities in the hair flow.
+They consist of a consecutively aligned windows called sketch "primitives."
+We define five categories of undirected primitives which produce 11 types of directed primitives for the vector field \mathbf{V} , as shown in Fig. 3.
 Each primitive specifies the orientations $\theta_l, \theta_r \in [0, \pi)$ and directions $d_l, d_r \in \{-1, +1\}$ of the hair flow on the left and right sides of the primitive window.
-Six examples of the primitives are shown in Fig.4.
+Six examples of the primitives are shown in Fig. 4.
 These primitives are represented in parametric form for the flow directions and angles on both sides and they are important for generating sharp discontinuities in the vector fields.
-The five categories of primitives are the following.
+The five categories of primitives are the following:

-- 1) Side boundary: the hair flows along one side and the other side is non-hair.
+- 1. Side boundary: The hair flows along one side and the other side is nonhair.
 See window E in Fig. 4.
-Thus it has only one direction d_l .
-Fig. 5(a) shows an example with a window of 5×7 pixels. - 2) Source and sink: the origin or ending of hair flow.
-See windows B and F in Fig. 4. - Occluding boundary: the boundary of two hair strands of different orientations.
+Thus, it has only one direction d_l .
+Fig. 5a shows an example with a window of 5×7 pixels. - 2.
+Source and sink: The origin or ending of hair flow.
+See windows B and F in Fig. 4. - 3.
+Occluding boundary: the boundary of two hair strands of different orientations.
 It often occurs at the places where one hair cluster covers the other.
 See window A in Fig. 4.
-Fig. 5.(b) shows its window in the vector field. - 4) Dividing line: hair grows in the same orientation but opposite directions, it often occurs at the top the head.
-See window D in Fig. 4 and Fig. 5.(c) .
-Note that the directions d_l, d_r are decided in a dividing line and it has a middle section for the white scalp.
+Fig. 5b shows its window in the vector field. - 4.
+Dividing line: Hair grows in the same orientation but opposite directions.
+This primitive often occurs at the top the head.
+See window D in Fig. 4 and Fig. 5c.
+Note that it has a middle section for the white scalp and the directions d_l, d_r are fixed, as hair always grow outward from the scalp.

-5) Stream line: hair strands with the same orientation and direction but strong contrast in appearance, for example, different dye.
+5. Stream line: Hair strands with the same orientation and direction but strong contrast in appearance, for example, different dye.
 See window C in Fig. 4.